babyfish-ct/jimmer/README.md

 >
 > - If you want to view full benchmark report, click [here](https://babyfish-ct.github.io/jimmer-doc/docs/benchmark) please.
 >
-> - If you want to run the benchmark, run the project under the sub directory [benchmark](./benchmark).
+> - If you want to run the benchmark, run the project under the sub directory [benchmark](./benchmark) please.

 ## 2. Documentation